BruOp/personal-website/content/blog/ibl/index.md

 }
 ```

-Then our computer shader looks like the following:
+Then our compute shader looks like the following:

 ```glsl
 #define THREADS 8